hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

 ## Goals

 1. Update existing `ConsensusCreateTopic`, `ConsensusUpdateTopic` and `ConsensusTopicInfo` to support custom fees.
-2. Introduce a new `ConsensusApproveAllowance` operation.
-3. Update existing `ConsensusSubmitMessage` to validate and charge custom fees, if needed.
+2. Update existing `ConsensusSubmitMessage` to validate and charge custom fees, if needed.

 ## Architecture